nicholascar/rdflib-training/README.md

 ## How to use
 This repository contains files that step through common tasks for the basic use of RDFlib's core package, `rdflib` and some additional packages, so far `SPARQLWrapper` & `pyshacl`.

-**NOTE**: so far, this repository only contains annotated Python files, but these will be converted to Jupyter Notebooks shortly!
+**NOTE**: so far, this repository contains only one Jupyter Notebook that can be used online interactively.
+More will follow!

-Just start by opening these Python files and reading through them, in sequence:

-1. *setup.md* - steps to set up your Python environment to perform the tasks in the other files
-2. *core.py* - tasks for the core RDFlib package
-3. *sparqlwrapper.py* - tasks for the SPARQLWrapper package
-4. *pyshacl.py* - tasks for the core pySHACL package
+### Jupyter online
+*coming instructions*

+### Running locally
+Clone this repo and install the necissary Python packages in `requirements.txt`.
+You will be able to execute the Python code within the Jupyter Notebooks by copying and pasting just the code segments into plain Python files (just remove the Jupyter Notebook comments in "#%%" blocks)

 ## License